There-By-The-Sea/reservation-form/README.md

 # Reservation Form
 This is a node.js application, that attempted to clone the look and functionality of Air bnb's reservation form.
-The application can calculate the cost of a potential reservation and it also allows the user to reserve the dates in the database and makes them unavailable for other users to book them.
+The application can calculate the cost of a potential reservation and it also allows the user to reserve dates in the database and makes them unavailable for other users to book.

 ## Getting Started